Scaling and Population Loss in Mexican Urban Centres: Introduction

-{ We analyse the radial patterns of urban growth based on varying distances from the city centre, defined as the historical point where each city initially developed.
-Our findings indicate that Mexican cities have experienced a decline in population at their core, a dynamic we illustrate through the evolution of their population density profiles, or radial population densities.
-The observed decrease in residential density in central urban areas, alongside rising peripheral densities, suggests a shift towards suburbanization.
-This pattern is similar to urban development in car-oriented cities in high-income countries and cities in some low- to middle-income countries, like the US, Canada, and India \cite{clarkUrbanPopulationDensities1951, sridharDensityGradientsTheir2007}.
-However, this pattern of dispersion is not universal since cases of reoccupation of the city's core have also been documented \cite{broitmanAttractionUrbanCores2020, berryUrbanPopulationDensities1963}.
-We propose a model that splits population diffusion into two components: \textit{extensive}, which depends on population size, and \textit{intensive}, which captures processes independent of size (such as housing policies and other elements which are not a direct consequence of population size).
-This model provides a good fit for to quantify the shift towards the urban periphery and allows us to estimate the extent to which that process is due to urban agglomeration effects (the extensive component) and how much is due to other potential processes (the intensive component) that are in effect throughout the entire system (e.g., the federal housing and infrastructure policies). }
+{ Distance to the city centre is one of the most critical features of urban form, influencing factors such as transportation, car ownership \cite{berrill2024comparing}, air pollution \cite{IUNGMAN2024e489}, and even patterns of victimisation \cite{prieto2023weekly}.
+We analyse the radial patterns of urban growth at varying distances from the city centre, defined as the historical point of each city's founding.
+Our findings indicate that Mexican cities have experienced a decline in population at their core, a dynamic we illustrate through the evolution of their population density profiles.
+This evolution is characterised by a scaling relation that does not assume a functional form of the radial profiles, avoiding the fitting issues discussed above.
+The observed decrease in residential density in central urban areas, alongside rising peripheral densities, suggests a shift towards suburbanisation.
+This pattern is similar to urban development in car-oriented cities in high-income countries such as the US, Canada, and in some cities in India \cite{jackson1987crabgrass, clarkUrbanPopulationDensities1951, sridharDensityGradientsTheir2007}.
+However, this pattern of dispersion is not universal, since cases of reoccupation of the city's core have also been documented in cities across Europe, North America, and Oceania \cite{broitmanAttractionUrbanCores2020, berryUrbanPopulationDensities1963, collie2018heritage}.
+We propose a model that splits population dispersion into two components: \textit{extensive}, which depends on population size, and \textit{intensive}, which captures processes independent of population size (such as housing policies and other factors not directly related to population size).
+This model quantifies the shift to the urban periphery, estimating the impact of urban agglomeration effects (the extensive component) versus other processes (the intensive component) operating across the entire system (e.g., federal housing and infrastructure policies). }